Loading...

 Information

-Ovarian cancer is the 5th most common malignancy in females in the UK accounting for 4275 deaths per year.
-Five thousand new cases are diagnosed each year – an incidence of 20.3 per 100 000 of the population.
+Ovarian cancer is the 6th most common malignancy in females in the UK accounting for 3900 deaths per year reaming one of the leading causes of gynaecological cancer death as many cases are diagnosed at a late stage.
+7600 new cases are diagnosed each year.

 Who to refer: